Lowering stress for staff over Christmas

-A recent edition of Desert Island Discs threw up an interesting fact: chefs within Clare Smyth’s brigade at thrice-Michelin-starred restaurant Core work in silence to help concentration and lower the adrenaline rush of service.
+A Desert Island Discs interview with Clare Smyth of thrice-Michelin-starred restaurant Core threw up an interesting fact: her chefs work in silence to help concentration and lower the adrenaline rush of service.

 This holistic approach may sound far-fetched, but a mental sweep of your workplace could throw up some opportunities to create a more pleasant working environment.
 Where could excess noise be reduced?
 How might more orderly storage lower frustrations for everyone?
 What impact could a more comfy break space have on workers’ impression of how much they’re valued?